 - Heike MacKerron, Senior Director for Europe, German Marshall Fund of the United States, Berlin

 - Philipp Mißfelder, Member of Parliament, Foreign Policy Spokesperson for the CDU/CSU Faction

 - Dr. Norbert Otten, Direktor Policy Issues, Daimler AG, Stuttgart

 - Cem Özdemir, Chairman Bündnis 90/Die Grünen, Berlin

-- Ruprecht Polenz, Member of Parliament, Chairman Committee on Foreign Relations, Berlin
+- Ruprecht Polenz, former Chairman Committee on Foreign Relations, Berlin

 - Avi Primor, Former Israeli Ambassador to Germany, Tel Aviv